-A free inclusive music-making opportunity for young people with special educational needs and disabilities and their parents/carers in Greenwich
+A free inclusive music-making opportunity for young people with special educational needs and disabilities and their parents/carers in southeast London

 “My daughter felt very happy when in a room full of happy people making music.
-Her attention span was so much better and their understanding and listening skills are really developing already!"Parent of Open Sound Ensemble participant, October 2019
+Her attention span was so much better and her understanding and listening skills are really developing already!"Parent of Open Sound Ensemble participant, October 2019

 If you are interested in finding out more about the Open Sound Ensemble, read our guidance below.
 If you'd like to be notified when applications open for our next course, you can join our mailing list here.